Wixel/GUMP/README.markdown

 * json_encode `Create a json representation of the input`
 * json_decode `Decode a json string`
 * rmpunctuation `Remove all known puncutation characters from a string`
-* translate `Translate the input string to any desired language eg. From English -> Spanish: translate,en,es`
 * mysql_escape `Runs mysql_real_escape_string on the input`

 #  Creating your own validators and filters